What is emotional hypervigilance?

 - adverse to making decisions or accepting responsibility

-- avoidance of panicky thoughts and feelings which can lead to forgetting
+- avoidance of panicky thoughts leading to forgetfulness and clumsiness

-- controlling behaviours which focus on not letting others express themselves
+- controlling behaviours, not letting others express themselves

 Confronting and aggressive behaviours